 LACNIC member organizations may designate two (2) participants who will be exempted from the registration fee.
 LACNIC will be in charge of exempting registration fees for speakers, sponsored participants and guests.

-Other registration fee exemptions which the local organizer wishes to implement must be informed and agreed with LACNIC for the purpose of their registration and control.
+Other registration fee exemptions which the local organizer wishes to implement must be agreed upon with LACNIC for the purpose of their registration and oversight.

 7. General and Technical Coordination of the Event

 Once the host organization has been confirmed, LACNIC and the local organizer will appoint the representatives who will be in charge of the event's general and technical coordination.

 - General coordinators will be responsible for ensuring the event's success and must have the experience and technical ability needed to carry out the overall management of the event.

 - The persons designated by the parties will be responsible for compliance with the technical standards (Internet) that apply to connectivity in all event areas (main conference room, rooms used for tutorials, secretariat, board of directors, common areas), as well as audio, video and streaming services.

 - The persons appointed by the relevant parties will be responsible for establishing a coordinated communications strategy for publicizing and promoting the event both locally and internationally.